 Chimneys were also a luxury in the 16th century, although they became more common.
 Poor people simply had a hole in the roof to let out the smoke.

-In wealthy Tudor houses the walls of rooms were lined with oak paneling to keep out drafts.
+In wealthy Tudor houses, the walls of rooms were lined with oak paneling to keep out drafts.
 People slept in four-poster beds hung with curtains to reduce drafts.
 In the 16th century, some people had wallpaper but it was very expensive.
-Other wealthy people hanged tapestries or painted cloth on their walls.
+Other wealthy people hung tapestries or painted cloth on their walls.

 None of the improvements in 16th-century furniture applied to the poor.
 They continued to live in simple huts with one or two rooms (occasionally three).
 Smoke escaped through a hole in the thatched roof.
 Floors were of hard earth and furniture was very basic, benches, stools, a table, and wooden chests.
 They slept on mattresses stuffed with straw or thistledown.
 The mattresses lay on ropes strung across a wooden frame.